 Create a file called maestral_start.sh, make it executable.
 Then just add the execute command in the file, i.e., source ~/maestral/bin/activate; ~/maestral/bin/maestral gui

 Also create a file named maestral.desktop in .local/share/applications and add the following.
-Change paths to match where you created these files.
+Change paths to match where you created the above files.

 [Desktop Entry] Version=1.0 Name=Maestral AutoStart Comment=Sync client for DropBox.
 Exec=maestral_start.sh Icon=dropbox.svg Terminal=false Type=Application